Stefan-Endres/shgo/docs/README.md

    -202.53912972]))
    ```

+##### Mapping a higher number of local minima

 These results are useful in applications where there are many global minima and the values of other global minima are desired or where the local minima can provide insight into the system such as for example morphologies in physical chemistry [5].

-Now suppose we want to find a larger number of local minima (or hope to find a lower minimum than the current best).
+Now suppose we want to find a larger number of local minima (or we hope to find a lower minimum than the current best).
 This can be accomplished for example by increasing the amount of sampling points or the number of iterations.
 We'll increase the number of sampling points to 60 and the number of iterations to 3 increased from the default 100 for a total of 60 x 3 = 180 initial sampling points.

 ```python
 >>> result_2 = shgo(eggholder, bounds, n=60, iters=3, sampling_method='sobol')